UserTeemu/website-evidence-collector/README.md

 ![Screencast Installation](readme-assets/screencast-installation.svg "Screencast Installation")

-1. The Website Evidence Collector is a set of scripts written in JavaScript for execution by *Node.js*.
-Install Node.js and the *Node.js package manager* (NPM).
+1. The Website Evidence Collector is a set of scripts written in JavaScript for execution by _Node.js_.
+Install Node.js and the _Node.js package manager_ (NPM).
 The minimum version for Node.js is 16.0.
    1. Windows or Mac: Follow the guide on <https://nodejs.org/en/>.
    2. Linux: use the Linux package manager to install Node.js, e.g. `zypper in nodejs10` (check version) or `apt install nodejs` or use the node version manager and follow instructions on <https://nodejs.org/en/download/package-manager>
 2. Install the Website Evidence Collector from:
-   1. the tarball archive file (`*.tar.gz`) downloaded from the [EDPS Website](https://edps.europa.eu/press-publications/edps-inspection-software_en): `npm install --global ./website-evidence-collector-*.tar.gz` (with `*` to be replaced by the current release version),
-          2. Github with `npm install --global https://github.com/EU-EDPS/website-evidence-collector/tarball/latest`, or
+   1. the tarball archive file (`*.tar.gz`) downloaded from the [EDPS Website](https://edps.europa.eu/press-publications/edps-inspection-software_en): `npm install --global ./website-evidence-collector-*.tar.gz` (with `*` to be replaced by the current release version), 2.
+Github with `npm install --global https://github.com/EU-EDPS/website-evidence-collector/tarball/latest`, or
-   3. Github with `npm install --global https://code.europa.eu/EDPS/website-evidence-collector/-/archive/master/website-evidence-collector-master.tar` to get a potentially broken testing version, which includes the latest changes.
+   2. Github with `npm install --global https://code.europa.eu/EDPS/website-evidence-collector/-/archive/master/website-evidence-collector-master.tar` to get a potentially broken testing version, which includes the latest changes.
 3. Setup the Website Evidence collector by calling `npm run setup`

 The tool can be uninstalled with `npm uninstall --global website-evidence-collector`.